eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Deep Learning or Causal Inference
 	- Cloud computing platforms and large web-scale distributed systems
 + skill set:
 	- Recommender Systems and Personalization.
 Almost every aspect of the Netflix experience is personalized, and much of that personalization is driven by our various flavors of recommendation algorithms.
-You’ll apply a number of techniques, from the latest in deep learning, reinforcement learning, to causal inference.
+You'll apply a number of techniques, from the latest in deep learning, reinforcement learning, to causal inference.
 	- Search Ranking and Query Understanding.
-You’ll work on the algorithms that allow our members to interactively query and explore our catalog.
-Using the latest in NLP techniques, you’ll solve problems including: query understanding, knowledge graph discovery, and learning to rank across our global catalog of titles.
+You'll work on the algorithms that allow our members to interactively query and explore our catalog.
+Using the latest in NLP techniques, you'll solve problems including: query understanding, knowledge graph discovery, and learning to rank across our global catalog of titles.
 	- Large Scale Machine Learning.
 Netflix is available in over 190 countries, with over 148+ million members.
 This gives us a unique dataset to work with, but also unique challenges in how we scale our models.
-You’ll work on cutting edge techniques to scale your models for use in our production systems.
+You'll work on cutting edge techniques to scale your models for use in our production systems.
 	- Strong background in machine learning with a broad understanding of unsupervised and supervised learning methods
 	- Strong software development experience
 	- Successful track record of delivering results in complex cross-functional projects